toniok2nd/ollama_python_cli/README.md

 # Ollama Python CLI (via official ollama library)

 A powerful, feature-rich Python CLI wrapper for the official `ollama` library.
-This tool enhances your local Ollama experience with interactive model selection, multi-line input, custom themes, and Model Context Protocol (MCP) integration.
+This tool enhances your local Ollama experience with interactive model selection, multi-line input, custom themes, image generation, and Model Context Protocol (MCP) integration.

 ## ✨ Key Features

+- **Image Generation**: Generate pictures directly from your chat using Pollinations AI (via MCP).
+- **Multi-Server MCP Support**: Run multiple tool servers simultaneously (e.g., File System and Image Gen).
 - **Interactive Model Selection**: Uses `fzf` to let you choose from your locally available models.
 - **Multi-line Input**: Supports multi-line prompts with a customizable EOF marker (default is `EOF`).
 - **MCP Integration**: Full support for Model Context Protocol.
 Includes a built-in File System server to let the LLM read and write files in your workspace.